 AB 128X is proposed legislation seeking to set price caps on electricity sold to California purchasers by virtue of a gross receipts tax.
 This legislation, however, is constitutionally suspect.

-The tax is potentially imposed upon persons and transactions AB 128X (established by the United States Supreme Court in ).AB 128Xthat have no nexus to California.
-Imposing tax without nexusAB 128X violates both the Due Process Clause and the Commerce Clause of the United States Constitution.
+Imposition of state tax upon persons and transactions requires jurisdiction to tax, referred to as nexus.
+The nexus provision in AB 128X extends far beyond the traditional nexus standard, physical presence (established by the United States Supreme Court in Quill Corp. v.
+North Dakota).
+For example, AB 128X nexus is “considered established” by a mere contractual relationship with the state or simply the filing of a California return as part of a unitary group.
+The sweeping nature of the AB 128X nexus definition violates both the Due Process Clause and the Commerce Clause of the United States Constitution.

 Additionally, the refund mechanism that AB 128X provides to address the concern that the base price (initially established at $60/MWh) is less than the cost to produce power raises an Equal Protection concern.
 The mechanism requires a refund claim which sets out the sellers’ “reasonable allowance for profit margins and maintenance and operational expenses.”